briatte/swparl/README.md

 Replicate by running `make.r` in R.

-The `data.r` script downloads information on bills and sponsors.
-See also the [open data portal](http://ws.parlament.ch/) of the Swiss parliament, although its API does not allow querying for sponsor information.
+The `data.r` script downloads information on bills and sponsors, using information from the website of the Swiss parliament and from its [open data portal](http://ws.parlament.ch/).
+All sponsor photos should download fine.

 The `build.r` script then assembles the edge lists and plots the networks, with the help of a few routines coded into `functions.r`.
 Adjust the parameters in `make.r` to skip the plots or to change the node placement algorithm.